chrhenning/hypnettorch/docs/source/mnets.rst

 .. contents::

 .. note::
-    All main networks should inherit from the abstract class :class:`mnets.mnet_interface.MainNetInterface` to provide a consistent interface for users.
+    All main networks should inherit from the abstract class :class:`hypnettorch.mnets.mnet_interface.MainNetInterface` to provide a consistent interface for users.

 .. automodule:: hypnettorch.mnets.bi_rnn
     :members: